morethantesting/morethantesting.github.io/blog/_posts/2018-10-13-first-month-as-qa-lead-in-a-startup.markdown

   5. Delegate testing tasks
   6. Show your work

-In the final part, I will tell you about [what I've learned after 30 days as QA Lead in a startup]({{ site.baseurl }}/blog/lessons-learned-as-qa-lead-in-a-startup/).
+In the final part, I will tell you about [what I've learned after 30 days as a QA Lead in a startup]({{ site.baseurl }}/blog/lessons-learned-as-qa-lead-in-a-startup/).